ManuVege/Minimalist-Img2Img/README.md

 The code has two parts: Train and Predict If you are only interested in testing this model, you will only use Predict.
 But if you try to create your own model, you will use Train.

-Predict
+predict
-The script uses the file "./InputOutputFile/In.bmp" and creates "./InputOutputFile/Out.bmp" This example model is trained with 20x20 pixel BMPs weighing exactly 1338 bytes.
-With another size, it could not work (the network would have to be trained to use other size).
+The script uses the file "./InputOutputFile/In.bmp" and creates "./InputOutputFile/Out.bmp" This example model is trained with 20x20 pixel BMPs that are exactly 1338 bytes in size.
+With another weight, it could not work (the network would have to be trained to use another weight).
 I have adapted the different images with ImageMagick and they work perfectly. (convert FILE.BMP -resize 20x20\!
 FILEOUT.bmp)

 Train